Interactions of Neutrino Wave Packets: Neutrino Interaction as a Lattice Problem

-To render the problem of simulating neutrino interactions including momentum transfers computationally feasible, we discretize the allowed momentum states that neutrinos in our calculation may occupy.
-In Ref.~\cite{PhysRevD.110.123028}, the lattice is squarely discretized with a spacing $a_p$, yet bounded within a radial cutoff $\Lambda$: $\mathcal{P} = \{\mathbf{p}=a_p(k_x\widehat{\mathbf{p}}_x + k_y\widehat{\mathbf{p}}_y):k_x,k_y\in\mathbb{Z}, |\mathbf{p}|\leq\Lambda \}$.
+In Ref.~\cite{PhysRevD.110.123028}, the lattice is squarely discretized with a spacing ${A}_p$, yet bounded within a radial cutoff $\Lambda$: $\mathcal{P} = \{\mathbf{p}={A}_p(k_x\widehat{\mathbf{p}}_x + k_y\widehat{\mathbf{p}}_y):k_x,k_y\in\mathbb{Z}, |\mathbf{p}|\leq\Lambda \}$.
 Within this model, it was found for two and for four interacting neutrinos that elastic scattering constitutes the most important part of the interaction, as the size of the neutrino-neutrino potential is much smaller than their kinetic energy.
 The elastic Hamiltonian on the lattice is thus\footnote{Of course, this Hamiltonian includes only the potential interaction, omitting the kinetic energy.
-For the time being, we will proceed in most analysis with only this term, leaving some further considerations of kinetic energy for future work.
-Nevertheless, we will rectify this omission ourselves and justify the applicability of our results at the end of our analysis. }
+For the time being, we proceed in most analyses with only this term, leaving some further considerations of kinetic energy for future work.
+Nevertheless, we rectify this omission ourselves and justify the applicability of our results at the end of our analysis. }

-In principle, there are two separate limits to be taken to recover the physics of the interaction in Eq.~\eqref{eq:nunu-full}: (i) an infinite-volume limit in momentum space, $\Lambda\to\infty$, and (ii) a continuum limit, $a_p\to0$; each of which present computational challenges, as the Hilbert space grows with the number of allowed momenta---even with a constant number of particles occupying the lattice.
+In principle, there are two separate limits to be taken to recover the physics of the interaction in Eq.~\eqref{eq:nunu-full}: (i) an infinite-volume limit in momentum space, $\Lambda\to\infty$ and (ii) a continuum limit, ${A}_p\to0$, each of which present computational challenges, as the Hilbert space grows with the number of allowed momenta---even with a constant number of particles occupying the lattice.

 A simple scenario in which these difficulties may be addressed with relative ease involves again a pair of (standard) interacting neutrinos.
-We consider evolution on time scales long enough for interactions, which we will show later to be $\sim (G_F E^3)^{-1}$ and thus much shorter than the length scale of vacuum oscillations.
-As such, we boost to the Center of Momentum (CoM) frame for a pair of neutrinos, giving us an initial momentum state of $\ket{\mathbf{p}_0,-\mathbf{p}_0}$, and evolve with the above Hamiltonian.
+We consider evolution on timescales long enough for interactions, which we show later to be $\sim (G_F E^3)^{-1}$ and thus much shorter than the length scale of vacuum oscillations.
+As such, we boost to the (CoM) frame for a pair of neutrinos, giving us an initial momentum state of $\ket{\mathbf{p}_0,-\mathbf{p}_0}$, and evolve with the above Hamiltonian.